AIG-Livny/TgCurrencyConverter-bot/README.md

 - Optional whitelist of user IDs to prevent unauthorized using

 ## Usage:
+Add the bot into chat and open access to read all mesages.
+Then just use digit + currency in your message.

     -Today I found 19$
     -19.0$ = 699.96₴  17.59€  1339.12₽  8702.95₸